Best Online Criminal Justice Programs in South Carolina (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online criminal justice degree in South Carolina offers a flexible path to a high-demand career.
-South Carolina offers competitive entry-level wages, though median salaries are currently 25.6% below the national trend.
+South Carolina offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, South Carolina students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in South Carolina.